How to Start Livestreaming on Tango

 The number one thing to always pay attention to is having a great internet connection.
 No amount of hardware will make up for having low broadband.
 If you’re having internet issues then that should be the first thing that you invest in.

 Look, we know that trying something new can be a bit nerve-wracking, and it’s true that livestreaming isn’t for everyone.
 Livestreaming is not your typical 9 to 5 job.
 It is a constantly changing form of entertainment and communication.

 One day you might be having a one-on-one conversation with some from France.
 The next day you’re entertaining crowds of more than a dozen people.
 There’s no way to know exactly what your day livestreaming is going to look like, and that’s why it’s so exciting!

 So if you’re ready to express yourself, to live in the moment, and do something fun and unforgettable, then take everything you’ve read so far and go for it!

 Getting started with live-streaming has never been easier.
 Tango is specifically designed for people who just want to get started as easily as possible, which is what makes it so appealing to new users.

-We’ve shared all of the information you need to get started with live-streaming, and so now it’s over to you to put what you’ve learned into action.
+We’ve shared all of the information you need to get started with live-streaming, now it’s up to you to put what you’ve learned into action.
 The good news is that all you need to do is to decide what you’re going to stream and then you’re ready to get started.
 Have fun streaming and we hope you continue living your life on Tango!